 Straights on a race track are easy enough to explain, right?
 You press the gas flat to the floor and go fast.
 Taking corners is a bit trickier to go over, but the bottom line is that you should always tell your kid something pretty simple: go-karts don’t like turning, they love straight lines.

 Make sure to brake plenty before reaching the corner on the far side of it, and then turn while gently applying more gas to take you through the turn.
-By the time you’ve passed the apex, which is simply the middle point of a corner, their gas pedal should be pressed down pretty firmly and they should smoothly drift out to the far side.
+By the time they’ve passed the apex, which is the middle point of a corner, their gas pedal should be pressed down pretty firmly and they should smoothly drift out to the far side.

 Another very useful fact is that every go-kart track will have a map of the circuit itself, complete with a racing line drawn on it.
-If not, take some time to sketch out a rough estimation and explain that your kid should always look for the ‘line’ as it appears on the track.
+If not, take some time to sketch out a rough estimation and explain that your child should always look for the ‘line’ as it appears on the track.

 It’ll be visible by being a bit darker than the rest of the track, because of all the tire rubber that’s passed over it.
-That’ll help them follow the right path into and out of corners!
+That’ll help them follow the right path into and out of corners.

 Above all else, the best way to teach your kid is to be out on the track alongside them.
 And if you aren’t a driver personally, ask around at the kart track and see if one of the marshals wouldn’t mind showing your kid the ropes in practice.

-I spent hours looping around tracks closely following my dad so I could better understand the racing line!
-He came up with a code of sorts, holding out his hand when he reached a braking point, waving his hand forward and backward as an indicator to stomp on the gas and pointing at the apex of corners as he rounded them.
+I spent hours looping around tracks closely following my dad so I could better understand the racing line.
+He came up with a code of sorts, holding out his hand when he reached a braking point, waving his hand forward and backward as an indicator to stomp on the gas, and pointing at the apex of corners as he rounded them.

 Although every track will be different, the bare bones of these teachings can be carried onward no matter where you end up.

-Driving the kart will come easily with plenty of practice, but the full picture of how to race properly, safely and overall competitively is something far harder to see when you focus only on one part of it.
+Driving the kart will come easily with plenty of practice, but the full picture of how to race properly, safely, and overall competitively is something far harder to see when you focus only on one part of it.

-Provided your kid gets the basics down pat when it comes to the pedals and how to corner like a pro, everything else will slot into place and they’ll be a racer in the making in no time!
+Provided your kid gets the basics down when it comes to the pedals and how to corner like a pro, everything else will slot into place and they’ll be a racer in the making in no time!